Midway, Santa Rosa County, Florida

-Midway is an unincorporated community and census designated place (CDP) in southern Santa Rosa County, Florida, United States.
+Midway is an unincorporated community and census designated place (CDP) in southern Santa Rosa County, Florida.
 It is part of the Pensacola-Ferry Pass-Brent, Florida Metropolitan Statistical Area.
 The area is located between the communities of Gulf Breeze and Navarre, on the Fairpoint Peninsula.
 Midway is often considered to be part of one, if not both, of these communities.
 Its actual boundaries vary from source to source, but unofficially include most areas from the intersection of Soundside Drive with U.S. Highway 98, eastward until Highway 98 becomes Navarre Parkway.

 Midway Water Systems, Inc., which provides water service to the communities of Gulf Breeze and Navarre, is located in Midway.
 The community also has a fire department, the Midway Fire Department.
 Midway is also home to VFW "Bruce J Bell Memorial" Post 4407 which is often referred to as the 'Friendliest Little Post in Florida".

 Per the 2020 Census, the population was 19,567, up from 16,115 at the 2010 census.

+History

+The area developed primarily in the mid-20th century as a residential community connected to employment centers in nearby Pensacola and surrounding military installations.

+Historically rural, the Midway area consisted of woods and scattered development prior to post–World War II growth.
+Population increased as transportation access improved and residential development expanded eastward from Gulf Breeze.
+In the late 20th century, Midway continued to grow as part of the Pensacola metropolitan area, remaining unincorporated while functioning largely as a bedroom community with commercial activity concentrated along U.S. 98.

+Since 2000, Midway has experienced continued residential growth and expanded commercial development as part of broader growth in southern Santa Rosa County.
+This period has included the construction of new housing subdivisions and supporting retail and county services.

+Geography

+Climate

+Midway is located in the humid subtropical climate zone.